 Frozen Air Fryer Steak Cooking Chart:

 The recipe card and instructions above includes the cooking time for medium rare steaks.
-If you like your steak cooked another way, please refer to the cooking times below (these are all for frozen steaks) and modify the time accordingly.
-Note, all cooking times are based on a cooking temperature of 360 degrees Fahrenheit using a steak that is 0.5 lbs and 1 inch thick and cooked in a Chefman 6.3 Quart Air Fryer.
+If you like your steak cooked another way, please refer to the cooking times below and modify the time accordingly.
+Note, all the cook times are based on a cooking temperature of 360 degrees Fahrenheit using a grass fed and grass finished steak that is 0.5 lbs and 1 inch thick and cooked in a Chefman 6.3 Quart Air Fryer.
 These times should serve as a guide.
-You may need to modify them based on the air fryer you have and the steak you are cooking.
+You may need to modify them based on the air fryer you have and the size and type of steak you are cooking.

-- Every model of air fryer is different, so you may have to adjust the cooking time if you are using a different model than I do.
-This is especially true if you are using a basket style air fryer as I have not tested this recipe in a basket style air fryer.
+- Every model of air fryer is different, so you may have to adjust the cook time if you are using a different model than I do.

 - I use grass fed and grass finished steaks and the cooking times are based on that.
 If you are using grain fed beef you may have to adjust the cooking times.

-- The steaks I used for this recipe were ribeyes that were 0.5 lbs, and 1 inch thick - if your steaks are a different size or thickness you will need to modify the cooking times.
+- The steaks I used for this recipe were ribeyes that were 0.5 lbs, and 1 inch thick - if your steaks are a different size or if you have thicker steaks or thinner steaks you will need to modify the cooking times.

 - If you have any leftover frozen steaks that you don't cook, put them back in the freezer to cook at a later date.